telerik/winforms-docs/scheduler/data-binding/binding-to-business-objects.md

 {{endregion}}

 Next we need to create the relation between appointments and resources.
 We can create either one-to-many relation or many-to-many relation.
 The following two sections cover each of these scenarios.

 ## One-to-many relation

-To create a one-to-many relation between appointments and resources we need to add a property of type __EventId__ to the business object that represents an appointment:#_[C#] Additional field and property to the CustomAppointment class_
+To create a one-to-many relation between appointments and resources we need to add a property of type __EventId__ to the business object that represents an appointment:

 {{source=..\SamplesCS\Scheduler\DataBinding\CustomAppointment.cs region=CustomAppointment with one-to-many relation}}
 {{source=..\SamplesVB\Scheduler\DataBinding\CustomAppointment.vb region=CustomAppointment with one-to-many relation}}